JaneliaSciComp/SongExplorer/README.md

     train_gpu_ngigabytes_memory=-1

 Let's break this down.
-When training (as well as certain other tasks), DeepSong provides the option to use a GPU or not with the `train_gpu` variable.
+When training (as well as certain other tasks), SongExplorer provides the option to use a GPU or not with the `train_gpu` variable.
 Depending on the size of your model, the resources you have access to and their associated cost, and how many tasks you want to run in parallel, you might or might not want or be able to use one.
 The